How to Design a Restaurant Floor Plan: Layouts That Boost Profits & Experiences

 Restaurant floor plans can be simple or complex, depending on your restaurant type.
 These are the most common questions I hear about restaurant floor plans.

 In most cities, you’ll need to include a copy of your restaurant floor plan when you apply for business, health, and fire safety permits.
-If you are seeking investors, it’s a good idea to include your floor plan in your restaurant’s business plan, too.
+If you’re seeking investors, it’s a good idea to include your floor plan in your restaurant’s business plan, too.

-Your restaurant layout should include all entrances and exits, a dining room floor plan, kitchen layout, restrooms, staff-only areas, and loading dock entrances.
+Your restaurant layout should include all entrances, exits, waiting areas, a dining room, a kitchen and prep area, restrooms, staff-only areas, a back office, and loading dock or delivery and pick-up entrances.

 Subscribe to the Restaurant HQ newsletter for best practices, reviews and resources.